Social Media in Healthcare: A Slippery Slope

 - Consider prohibiting the photographic use of cellphones and other portable electronic devices (PEDs) as part of organizational policy.

 - Have someone who is familiar with HIPAA and state privacy regulations review social media content to ensure information does not violate patient confidentiality.

-- Train staff on HIPAA and state privacy laws, and educate them about the consequences of violating these regulations.
+- Train providers and staff members on HIPAA and state privacy laws, and educate them about the consequences of violating these regulations.

-- Ask staff members to sign confidentiality agreements, and maintain a signed copy of the agreement in each employee’s personnel file.
+- Ask providers and staff members to sign confidentiality agreements, and maintain a signed copy of the agreement in each employee’s personnel file.

 - Be aware that responding to a patient post or review on a social media site might violate privacy laws.

 - Understand the technical limitations and terms and conditions of any social media sites that you plan to use.
 For example, information sent via messaging functions is likely not encrypted, and the site might maintain the right to access any personal information.

 Taking steps to address privacy concerns by developing social media policies and implementing strategic safeguards can help protect patients and reduce liability exposure.

 Social media can create a new dynamic in provider—patient relationships, and it also can generate ethical and legal challenges.
 Dr. Humayun Chaudhry, the Federation of State Medical Boards’ President and CEO, has warned that “Anything physicians post on sites can be forwarded, taken out of context, and accessed and retrieved in perpetuity.
 That’s a fact that many physicians don’t always think about when they engage in social media.”5